aarontburn/nexus-site/public/docs/Getting Started/1 - Introduction.md

 ### 4. Export and Distribution
 Easily package your module into a lightweight `.zip` to share with others, or on the official [Nexus Marketplace](https://nexus-app.net/marketplace); no need to worry about different build configurations for different operating systems*.

-### 5. Unique Build Tools
-Utilizing your module's [`module-info.json`](../API/module-info.json.md), you can specify a unique exporting procedure, including removing/including files or replacing text occurrences in any file.

-To begin developing a module for Nexus, visit [Building Your First Module](./2%20-%20Building%20Your%20First%20Module.md).

 ## What can you make with Nexus?